 It helps to correctly identify small costs that should be part of the final pricing of a product.
 Otherwise, there is a risk of ignorance of these costs.
 In other words, it helps to get the pricing right of the product.
 Also, it may help to correct the pricing of over-priced products in its portfolio.
-It will help to give a competitive edge to the company in the market and hence, increase its sales and profitability.
+It will help give the company a competitive edge in the market and increase its sales and profitability.

 Batch level costing can also help identify cost-driving processes that have become obsolete or redundant and need proper examination and change.
 Processes change with time and new technology.
 Accurate costing helps to evaluate costs that can be curtailed or eliminated by changing the methods in use.
 It can enable us to move to more efficient and effective overhead cost drivers.
 It will again help the company to minimize costs and increase its profitability.

 There are specific processes where the batch level costs may turn out to be unusually high.
 Some processes may require expensive setup or repairs or may involve a very costly quality control and inspection process.
 Such costs can lead to difficulty in allocation to the product price.
 In such cases, the company can decide to outsource those processes or buy finished products or intermediate products from other manufacturers rather than making them on its own.
 It may result in it being better-off.